software-mansion/react-native-gesture-handler/docs/docs/components/reanimated_swipeable.md

 a function that returns a component which will be rendered under the swipeable after swiping it to the right.
 The function receives the following arguments:

+- `progress`
-- `progress` value representing swiping progress relative to the width of the returned element.
+  - A `SharedValue` representing swiping progress relative to the width of the returned element.
-  Equals `0` when `swipeable` is closed, `1` when left action is open.
+  - Equals `0` when `swipeable` is closed, `1` when left action is open.
-  Linearly increases to `Infinity` as left action overshoots it's open position.
+  - Linearly increases to `Infinity` as left action overshoots it's open position.
-- `translation` horizontal translation of the `swipeable` in pixels.
+- `translation` - a horizontal offset of the `swipeable` relative to its closed position
-- `swipeable` provides an object exposing the methods listed [here](#methods)
+- `swipeableMethods` - provides an object exposing the methods listed [here](#methods)

 This function must return a `ReactNode`.